 Using different colors of paint, create each person’s hair.

 I added facial hair for Joseph and the three wise-men.
 And apparently in my Nativity, Joseph is quite the hipster with that mustache. ha!

 While hair was drying, I selected a paint color and coordinating ribbons for each character and proceeded to paint everyone’s “pants”.

 Using ribbon, I made each character’s outfit and secured with hot glue.

-Everyone got a pair of eyes and the ladies got little pink lips using permanet markers.
 A steady hands is the name of the game here, folks.

 DIY Nativity Set